NPDESTracker

 03 · How it adapts

 Configuration is built in.
-Setup support is part of larger pilots.
+Setup support is part of larger evaluations.

 Agency-specific fields and forms can be handled through configurable modules and scoped setup.
 Core-record field configuration is part of the larger-program roadmap.